exogee-technology/graphweaver/docs/authentication-provider-framework.md

 Pluggable module will use the login URL to contact the IdP server entrypoint.
 If the user is not authenticated the IdP will redirect to its login form, and then load the callback URL with the results.
 The SAML token is XML but can be translated into JSON format using `saml2js` and stored as a normal token.

+## Deployment

+### Graphweaver built-in PMs

+We will be providing a small set of example authentication PMs.
+What follows is the deployment method for the built-in **Xero Authentication Provider**.

+### Client-provided or public PM packages